d-hain/mrgreenify-browser-extension/README.md

-# MrGreenify for Chrome and Firefox
+# MrGreenify for Chrome and Firefox (Manifest V3)

+> [!IMPORTANT]
+> This is the Manifest V3 version of this extension.
+The version currently
+> available on [Firefox AMO](https://addons.mozilla.org) is still on Manifest
+> V2 and available on the `manifestv2` branch.
+If you want to use the Manifest
+> V3 version look for the install instructions below.

 # TODO: screenshot

 Puts MrGreen from [LCOLONQ](https://colonq.computer) on every YouTube thumbnail.

-# Install
+# Installing

-# TODO: chrome store page
+# TODO: chrome store page link
-# TODO: firefox store page
+# TODO: firefox store page link

 This extension is available on [Chrome](LINK) and [Firefox](LINK), but you can also just install it locally if you want.
-For installing locally see here:
+For installing locally follow these steps:

+1. Run `npm install` and `npm run build` in the root directory.
+1. Load the ZIP file in the `web-ext-artifacts` directory into your browser.
 - [Chrome Docs](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)
 - [Firefox Docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing)